-Our tests rely on a new form of beta (dispersion beta), which measures how expected returns on a given stock and on the market covary across investors.
-For instance, consider an investor who systematically under-estimates returns relative to consensus and another investor who does just the opposite.
-Computed across these two investors, dispersion beta is positive: although investors deviate from consensus in opposite direction, their expectations on the stock and on the market individually deviate from consensus in the same direction.
-If, further, each investor's deviation from consensus is larger on the stock than it is on the market, dispersion beta will be larger than one.
+We propose a new form of beta based on co-beliefs, dispersion beta, which measures how expected returns on a given stock and the market covary across investors.
+For instance, consider an investor who systematically underestimates returns (on the stock and on the market) relative to consensus and another investor who does just the opposite.
+Computed across these two investors, dispersion beta is positive: although investors deviate from consensus in opposite directions, their expectations on the stock and the market individually deviate from consensus in the same direction.
+If, further, each investor's deviation from consensus is larger on the stock than on the market, dispersion beta will be larger than one.
 Thus, just as traditional beta compares variation over time of realized returns on a stock to those on the market, dispersion beta compares variation across investors of expected returns on a stock to those on the market.

-Our main result that investors' betas are shrunk towards one relative to empiricist's traditional betas is strongly confirmed in the data.
-Interestingly, this result corresponds to the way practitioners adjust beta estimates (e.g., "ADJ BETA" on Bloomberg terminals).
+Our main result that investors' betas shrink towards one relative to empiricist's traditional betas is confirmed in the data.
+Interestingly, this result corresponds to how practitioners adjust beta estimates (e.g., "ADJ BETA" on Bloomberg terminals).
 This adjustment in our model and in practice has different origins.
-Practitioners use it to reduce sampling biases (Vasicek, 1973), which are absent in our model; in this paper it results entirely from the informational distance between investors and the empiricist.
-We can compare, however, how much shrinkage our theory and empirics imply with how much shrinkage finance textbooks recommend (e.g., Berk and DeMarzo, 2007).
-The Bloomberg adjustment is: $(2/3) \times \text{Raw Beta} + (1/3) \times 1$.
-Our proposed adjustment is: $(1/2) \times \text{Raw Beta} + (1/2) \times 1$.
-Thus the adjustment used in practice is likely too conservative.
+Practitioners use it to reduce sampling biases (Vasicek, 1973) or to account for "regression towards the mean" (Blume, 1971), features absent in our model; in this paper, adjustment results entirely from the informational distance between investors and the empiricist.
+We can compare, however, how much shrinkage our theory and empirical analysis imply with how much shrinkage finance textbooks recommend (e.g., Berk and DeMarzo, 2007).
+The Bloomberg adjustment is: True Beta = $(2/3) \times \text{Raw Beta} + (1/3) \times 1$.
+Our proposed adjustment is: True Beta = $(1/2) \times \text{Raw Beta} + (1/2) \times 1$.
+Thus, the adjustment used in practice is likely too conservative, as suggested by Levi and Welch (2017).

 An alternative explanation is that CAPM flattening is caused by leverage constraints (Black, 1972; Frazzini and Pedersen, 2014).
-We examine whether there is sufficient variation in expected returns (both over time and across agents) to explain abnormal returns on the "Betting Against Beta" (BAB) anomaly.
-In our data sample, we cannot reject the theoretical possibility that returns on BAB result from beta mismeasurement, with variation across agents playing a particularly important role in explaining returns on BAB.
+We examine whether there is sufficient variation in expected returns (both over time and across investors) to explain abnormal returns on the "Betting Against Beta" (BAB) anomaly.
+In our data sample, we cannot reject the theoretical possibility that returns on BAB result from beta mismeasurement, with variation across investors playing a significant role in explaining returns on BAB.
 Although we do not dispute the success of the BAB strategy, our interpretation differs: we claim that part of this success is because betting against measured beta is betting on true beta.

 Variation across investors' information (dispersed information) causes larger CAPM distortion than aggregate variation (public information) does, everything else being equal.
-Formally, consider two economies that reveal an equivalent amount of information to investors, but one in which this information is dispersed and one in which it is public (Albagli, Hellwig, and Tsyvinski, 2015).
-In the economy in which all information is public, the empiricist's

-SML is steeper.
-Investors' betas and the unconditional risk premium are, however, identical across the two economies.
-Because public information reduces disagreement among investors, empiricist's SML steepens through a compression in betas when public information dominates (e.g., FOMC press conferences).
+Formally, consider two economies that reveal an equivalent amount of information to investors, but one in which this information is dispersed and one in which it is public.
+Investors' betas and the unconditional risk premium are identical across the two economies.
+However, in the economy where all information is public, the empiricist's SML is steeper and closer to the true SML.
+Because public information reduces disagreement among investors, empiricist's SML steepens through a compression in betas when public information dominates (e.g., on days with FOMC press conferences).
 We provide evidence supporting this result (see also Andersen, Thyrsgaard, and Todorov, 2021; Bodilsen, Eriksen, and Grønborg, 2021).